ensoft/marple/docs/README.md

 ### Iosnoop

 This is another Linux tool, designed for usage on Linux kernel versions 3.2 and later.
-It is part of Brendan Gregg's [perf-tools](https://github.com/brendangregg/perf-tools), which use [perf](#perf) and another Linux tool called `ftrace`. `Iosnoop` itself uses `ftrace`, and traces disk IO.
+It is part of Brendan Gregg's [perf-tools](https://github.com/brendangregg/perf-tools), which use [perf](#perf) and another Linux tool called `ftrace`. `iosnoop` itself uses `ftrace`, and traces disk IO.
 MARPLE therefore uses `iosnoop` to trace disk latency.

 ### eBPF and BCC